michaelw90/michaelw90.github.io/_posts/2020-07-18-first-1000-miles-in-my-audi-q5-2020.md

 image: assets/images/posts/audi-q5-black-edition-1000-miles.jpg
 thumb: assets/images/posts/audi-q5-black-edition-1000-miles-thumbnail.jpg
 comments: false
-excerpt: One month on and after 1,000 miles, how does it comepare to my previous Audi TTS?
+excerpt: One month on and after 1,000 miles, how does it compare to my previous Audi TTS?
 ---

 #### Preface